Motion Path

 Ensuring tangent continuity with Smooth Bezier Interpolation and C2 Continous Tangents.

-• The adjacent points' tangents are taken into account.
+- The tangents of the adjacent points are taken into account

 Broken: